Get Started With Shopify And Create A Profitable eCommerce Store!

 For a full tutorial on this, you can check it out on the Shopify blog here.

-When it comes to the visitors who don’t buy anything you can entice them to sign up with a Shopify email plugin.
+When it comes to the visitors who don’t buy anything you can entice them to sign up for a Shopify email plugin.

 Giving out a voucher also works great when collecting emails.